dfinity/awesome-internet-computer/README.md

 - [Fullstack To-do](https://github.com/krpeacock/simple-to-do) - Extension of the to-do example app with a frontend, using a minimal webpack dev-server configuration, web components, and unit and integration testing.

+## Contributing

+If you want to contribute projects or tools, please first read our [Contributing](.github/CONTRIBUTING.md) guidelines and agree to abide by our [Code of Conduct](.github/CODE_OF_CONDUCT.md).